FreshPrice/Fresh/README.md

 - [PDF](fresh.pdf)

 # Development

 ## Local
+Run `meteor run` in root directory to begin serving on `localhost:3000`

+## Local, with Atlas hosted MongoDB
-Run `meteor` in root directory to begin serving on `localhost:3000`
+Run `sh start.sh` in root directory to begin serving on `localhost:3000` while targetting the Atlas hosted MongoDB